 Be careful what you wish for.
 International trade is a two-way street…

 Following the general election of 12th December 2019, there has been a definitive break in the long-running Brexit stasis and the UK left the EU on 31st January 2020.
 Like all messy divorces, there will be an uncomfortable transition as the former partners find their feet (and their friends) in its aftermath.
-But long before then, companies should have their strategies, plans and contingencies in place; and that challenge is exactly what the Outside Fortress Europe publications aim to address.
-We discuss the theories, concepts, frameworks, processes and tools which will guide smart managers building intelligent companies towards current and post-Brexit global business strategy success.
+But long before then, companies should have their strategies, plans and contingencies in place; and that challenge is exactly what the Outside Fortress Europe and British Business Manifesto publications aim to address.
+We discuss the theories, concepts, frameworks, processes and tools which will guide smart managers building intelligent companies towards current and post-Brexit global and domestic business strategy success.

 The 20:20 Vision tab on the Main Menu presents brief details of books planned for publication by Colin Edward Egan in 2020/2021.
 His resumé and a LinkedIn CV profile – available for download – are presented within the Colin Edward Egan tab of the Main Menu.